DOMESSE/CI_PP1_KimOchSusan/README.md

 ## What would I've done differently

-- If I had done this project again, I would've worked a lot more on the responsiveness of the webpage.
+- If I had done this project again, I would've worked a lot more on the responsiveness of the webpage on different screen sizes.
 - I would've made and added a logo to the webpage and I would've added a specific icon for the website.
-- I would've made a more thorough readme, ex. bugs section, device testing, testing user stories, etc.
+- I would've made a more thorough readme, ex. bugs section, more device testing, testing user stories, etc.
-- I would've learnt bootstrap and used it in the webpage.
+- I would've tried out bootstrap.
 - I'd have ordered the CSS rulings better from the very beginning.